mertall/mertall/_publications/2010-10-01-paper-title-number-2.md

 title: "An Open Source Implementation of the Durr Hoyer Algorithm"
 collection: publications
 excerpt: ''
-venue: 'In Progress'
+venue: ''
 date: '2020-01-01'
 paperurl:
 citation: 'Sarkar, Mridul.
-(In Progress). &quot;An Open Source Implementation of the Durr Hoyer Algorithm.&quot;.'
+In Progress. &quot;An Open Source Implementation of the Durr Hoyer Algorithm.&quot;.'
 ---
 An open source software library for Durr Hoyer Algorithm.
 Developed in collaboration with the QSharp Community.